What is Computer Vision?

 Moderate content in images

-You can use Computer Vision to detect adult and racy content in an image and return a confidence score for both.
-You can set the filter for adult and racy content detection on a sliding scale to accommodate your preferences.
+You can use Computer Vision to detect adult content in an image and return confidence scores for different classifications.
+The threshold for flagging content can be set on a sliding scale to accommodate your preferences.

 Use Computer Vision containers to recognize printed and handwritten text locally by installing a standardized Docker container closer to your data.